abdulateeb/OIBSIP/README.md

 # OIBSIP

 Welcome to my Oasis Infobyte Internship repository.
-This repository contains all the tasks and projects completed during the internship.
+This repository contains all the projects completed during the internship.

 ## Projects